dev1virtuoso/Template/Template_folder/README.md

 - Make your changes and thoroughly test them.
 - Submit a pull request describing the modifications and the rationale behind them.

-By contributing to this project, you agree to license your contributions under the terms of the Carson Open Source License (CEOSL) .
+By contributing to this project, you agree to license your contributions under the terms of MIT License.

 ## Contact Information

-If you have any questions or suggestions regarding this {template_folder} project, please feel free to contact me at [following methods](https://carson-we.github.io/contact.html).
+If you have any questions or suggestions regarding this {template_folder} project, please feel free to contact me at [following methods](https://carson-we.github.io/Carson-We.github.io/contact.html).

 Thank you for your interest and contributions to the project!